 These tips represent a starting point — but are you still having difficulties sourcing candidates for your open position?
 Are the applications rolling in, but you feel overwhelmed screening resumes and selecting the right candidates to bring in for further interviews?
 If so, it is probably the right time to turn to the professionals.

-Professional staffing agencies offer a laundry list of benefits, but one of the most valuable is their access to a vast pool of candidates.
+Professional staffing agencies or headhunters offer a laundry list of benefits, but one of the most valuable is their access to a vast pool of candidates.
 High-quality professional staffing agencies attract top-tier talent because their recruiters are constantly working to expand their professional networks.
 By maintaining relationships with both active and passive job seekers, they are able to connect with these candidates on your behalf.

 When you can find employees whose services provide significantly greater value than the cost of hiring them, your business can scale — without spending countless hours posting job descriptions and rifling through an endless stack of resumes yourself.